Otto Stern

-Otto Stern ([ˈɔto ˈʃtɛʁn]; 17 February 1888 – 17 August 1969) was a German-American physicist and Nobel laureate in physics.
-He was the second most nominated person for a Nobel Prize with 82 nominations in the years 1925–1945 (most times nominated is Arnold Sommerfeld with 84 nominations), ultimately winning in 1943.
+Otto Stern ([ˈɔto ˈʃtɛʁn]; 17 February 1888 – 17 August 1969) was a German-American experimental physicist.
+He is the second most nominated person for a Nobel Prize, with 82 nominations during the years 1925–1945.
+In 1943, he received the Nobel Prize in Physics "for his contribution to the development of the molecular ray method and his discovery of the magnetic moment of the proton".